arjunmalik/graphql-simple-auth-app/README.md

 1. Restful routing are conventions used in web-development for manipulating the data on the server, when used with http most common set of operations are post, get, put, delete.
    Graphql on the other hand is also an API design structure, which is a representation of all the resources in our application as nodes and all the relation as edges, in the form of graph.
-2. Restful routing with highly related data start to gets messy, we either end up doing too many http requests or writing lots of endpoints very tightly coupled with the type of data we need on the frontend.
-Decuding on the url schema starts to gets tough on a heavily nested relationships.
+2. Restful routing with highly related data start to gets messy, we either end up doing too many http requests or starts writing lots of endpoints, which are very tightly coupled with the type of data we need on the frontend.
+Deciding on the url schema starts to gets tough on a heavily nested relationships.
 3. Restful routing is also vulnerable to overfetching of the data.

 For ex: To fetch the companies list of all the friends of user - 23.
-We either have to do many http requests - users/23/friends will give the list of all the friends of the user, and then for each user we feth the company list.
+We either have to do many http requests -> users/23/friends will give the list of all the friends of the user, and then for each user we fetch the company list.
-Or we have to write endpoints very tightly coupled to the kind of data we need on the UI - users/23/friends/companies, or users/23/friends_with_comapnies_and_positions if we also want the postion list along with company list, breaking the restful conventions.
+Or we have to write endpoints, very tightly coupled to the kind of data we need on the UI - users/23/friends/companies, or users/23/friends_with_comapnies_and_positions if we also want the postion list along with company list, breaking the restful conventions.

-In case of GraphQL which reresents all our data in the form of graph and all the relations in the form of edges:
+In case of GraphQL which reresents all our data, in the form of graph and all the relations in the form of edges:
 i) Find a node/user with id 23. ii) Then find all the friend/relation/edge associated with the user. iii) Finally get the company of all the friends.